Stage Set for High-Stakes Showdown at Scott Stadium

 Another opportunity to reclaim the Commonwealth Cup comes Saturday night for Virginia, ranked No. 17 in the latest Associated Press poll.
 At 7 o’clock, UVA (9-2 overall, 6-1 ACC) meets Virginia Tech (3-8, 2-5) at Scott Stadium.

-A win would send the Hoos to the ACC championship game for only the second time in program history.
+A win would send the Hoos, No. 18 in this week’s College Football Playoff rankings, to the ACC championship game for only the second time in program history.
 The first was in 2019.

 “We have to carry the burden of what hasn’t been done in the past, and we’ve got an opportunity to change the future,” Elliott said Tuesday at the Hardie Center.
 “But we’re also not taking away from what got us to this point, and that is treating every game like it’s the biggest game.
 So we have that approach with our schedule.
 This is the next one, but we understand the significance, and so we’re really relying on that and then also the leadership of the guys that have been here, that have been a part of it, to let them know in their own way what this game means to them.”